theminstack/styled/README.md

 ### Global styles

 A global stylesheet can be added by styling a `style` component.
-A styled `styled` element is always hoists them to the document head.

 ```tsx
 const GlobalStyle = styled('style')`